ronnieholm/Bugfree.SharePoint.Analyzer/README.md

-directly, this project contains a skeleton exporter/importer to project SharePoint's hierarchical metadata model onto a relational read model stored in a SQL database (via an intermediate XML read model).
+directly, this project contains a skeleton exporter/importer to project SharePoint's hierarchical metadata model onto a relational read model stored in a SQL database (via an intermediate XML read model -- effectively an Extract, Transform, Load ([https://en.wikipedia.org/wiki/Extract,_transform,_load](ETL)) process).
 Using standard database tools and techniques, most queries can then be answered in a matter of seconds.

 Writing the export/import logic ourselves has the added benefit of providing feedback on the source platform and help better